|

 living space was already very small,

-pantry, shelves, and refrigerator
+the pantry, shelves, and

-were stuffed full of multiples of
+refrigerator were stuffed full of

-same items.
-In the pantry canned
+multiples of the same items.
+In the

-foods and beverages overflowed into
+pantry canned foods and beverages

-large heap blocking pantry shelves.
+blocking pantry shelves.

 "Detectives